-Inbound Out Of Customs indicates that your package or mail has been released from customs and will soon be delivered to you?.
+The Inbound Out Of Customs status indicates that your package or mail has been released from customs and will be delivered shortly.

-If you are a sender and you see Outbound, it means the package passed through customs and now is on its way to its destination.
+When you see Outbound as a sender, it means the package has passed through customs and is currently on its way to its destination.

 How do customs work?

-Once upon a time, I’m sure it came to your mind how customs work, what happens in custom offices, and how they process packages, but don’t worry, you’ll get to know more about this in the following article.
+Probably once upon a time you wondered how customs work, what happens in custom offices, and how they process packages well don’t worry, you’ll learn more about this in the following article.

-According to Google, the government department that collects taxes on goods bought and sold and or goods brought into the country and that checks what is brought in.
+According to Google, this is the department that collects taxes on and checks goods brought into the country as well as on and sold.

-There is a place at an airport, where government officials check your luggage to make sure you’re not bringing any goods into the country illegally.
+You can find a facility at an airport where government officials check your luggage to make sure that you are not bringing any illegal goods/things into the country.

-There are reports that say over 650 million pieces of mail/packages arrive in customs each year, coming from foreign countries in the United States.
-It’s a huge number, so you need to know the steps so you can receive your package quickly.
+According to some reports, over 650 million pieces of mail/packages arrive in customs each year from foreign countries.
+It’s a huge number, so you need to know the steps to receive your package as soon as possible.

-Almost all international mail proceeds and is accepted in the US by one of its five International Service Centers (ISC), which are located in different locations, i.e., New York, Los Angeles, San Francisco, Chicago, and Miami.
+International mail is mainly handled by one of the five International Service Centers (ISCs) of the US, which are located in different parts of the country, i.e., New York, Los Angeles, San Francisco, Chicago, and Miami.

 What do ground handlers do?